sgvlug/website/README.md

 # Generate Posts from Meetup Events

-James made a script to easily convert the contents of the SGVTech meetup events into Markdown for Pelican.
+James made a script to easily convert the contents of the SGVTech meetup events into Markdown, [meetup2md](http://github.com/omwah/meetup2md/).
 It also adds some meta data about the event data and location.

 ## Setup meetup2md Script